“Never spend your money before you have it.” -Thomas Jefferson

 These three things are essential to your emergency funds.
 If you don’t have these, then it is just a savings account.
 You must assume that you will need all of these funds tomorrow because you may.
 You never know what the future holds, but you can prepare for it.

-These risks are what you need to consider with this part of your financial plan:
+These risks are what you need to consider with the risk management part of your financial plan:

 I think it is prudent that people have their emergency fund entirely in cash.
 “Cash is King” as they say.
 Cash can be paper bills or FDIC insured bank accounts.
 Money markets are not cash, they are investments.
 If you remember what happened in 2008 when some money market funds were frozen due to a lack of liquidity [link], you will realize that money market funds do not meet the three criteria above.
 Paper bills and bank accounts have different risks, but both meet the three above requirements.